Scotland's Land Reform Act has opened up the countryside for walking and cycling. The rest of the UK should follow its example ...

 CTC View (formal statement of CTC's policy):

-- The new networks of ‘Core Paths’ are important not only for leisure cycling but also for cycle travel for utility purposes.
-Investment in healthy outdoor activities and in more sustainable ways of making journeys is vital, both locally, and in delivering on national aims for a healthier and more sustainable society.
+The new networks of ‘Core Paths’ are important not only for leisure cycling but also for cycle travel for utility purposes.
+Investment in healthy outdoor activities and in more sustainable ways to make journeys is vital, both locally, and in delivering on national aims for a healthier and more sustainable society.

 If monitoring shows that local authorities are not implementing their Core Path Plans voluntarily, the Scottish Government should consider revising the law to make it a legal duty.

 There should be better integration of cycle routes created under the legal framework for access and those created under roads legislation.

 Increased recreational cycling and its promotion through off-road access, plus the provision of Core and Longer Distance Paths, is potentially highly beneficial for the economy.

 Measures should be taken to remove locked gates and other barriers that are still preventing access for cycling through some landownerships.